AkThao/backtrack-sudoku/README.md

 Add a stepper so the user can take a closer look at the solving algorithm by stepping forward through each iteration or running it back in time.

 Add some heuristics to speed up/vary the solving algorithm, so it's not purely backtracking.

+Add an ability for the user to save a custom board locally so it becomes on of the app's built-in boards.